 There are many other ways companies make their pricing plans different.
 Simple features that you might expect to be included sometimes require a higher service plan.
 Take, for example, the simple idea of having a custom domain name.
 To do this on some sites, you need to have an upper-level plan.

-The final thing that differentiates different website builders is their customer service.
+The final thing that differentiates different website builders for portfolios is their customer service.
 Can you always get a quick response to emails, or do they have a live chat feature?
 As you're setting your site up, you need problems solved quickly.
 If they aren't, the creation process can drag out much longer than it needs to.

 Some providers have tiered customer service levels that depend on which pricing structure you subscribe to.
 They nearly all advertise 24/7 customer service, but you get priority handling as a bonus for subscribing to premium-level service.
 This usually means that while other subscribers are waiting for a reply to an email, you can access a live chat or a much fast response.
 That can be helpful if you're setting up your site.

-Since its focus is clearly on the visual arts, it's unsurprising that Pixpa templates and sites are gorgeous.
+Since its focus is clearly on creators, it's unsurprising that Pixpa templates and sites are gorgeous.
 Here are the best examples of portfolio websites built on Pixpa, for your inspiration.
 Their designs are clean and modern, and they offer many features that others don't only because of the types of sites people make here.
 The client galleries are the best example, where an artist’s clients can be provided a log-in to access their photos.
 Clients can then select, share, or save their favorite photos in proofing mode.
 With simple e-commerce integration, photos can be purchased directly from the website in print or download form.
 Pixpa goes one step further and can even create a custom mobile app for clients to download to their devices.